 Science KS1/KS2: How have animal skeletons adapted?

-He looks at four limbed animals’ skeletons and how they are adapted for different functions.
+Martin joins a team of young science enthusiasts to look at four limbed animals’ skeletons and learn how they are adapted for different functions.

-He also compares the structure of a dolphin’s flipper to a human arm to explain the similarities in structure.
+They also compare the structure of a dolphin’s flipper to a human arm to explain the similarities in structure.

-Charles Darwin used these observations to develop his theory that we have a common ancestor.
+Charles Darwin used observations like these to develop his theory that we have a common ancestor.

-This could be used before a visit to a zoo or a wildlife park.
+This short film could be played before a school visit to a zoo or wildlife park.

-Pupils could be asked to look at x-rays of animal skeletons and identify the function of the limb, then suggest which animal it belongs to.
+You could ask your pupils to look at x-rays of animal skeletons and identify the function of the limb, then guess which animal it belongs to.

-As part of a classroom activity, teachers can draw around one pupil to produce a body outline, then draw in the bones for the limbs.
+As part of a classroom activity, you could draw around one pupil to produce a body outline, then draw in the bones for the limbs.